radancyco/radancyco.github.io/support/index.md

   <h2 id="accessibility">Accessibility</h2>

   <p>All of your prospective job candidates, regardless of physical or technological capabilities, have the right to learn more about your company and access all job listings.
-To preserve users' right of universal access, our baseline development standards for all of our web offerings <em>attempt</em> to meet as many WCAG 2.1 Level A and AA</a> guidelines as possible.
+To preserve users' right of universal access, our baseline development standards for all of our web offerings <em>attempt</em> to meet as many WCAG 2.1 Level A and AA guidelines as possible.
 However, many aspects of accessibility touch upon how a site is designed and implemented and require a more stringent process, so if there is a need to fully support accessibility guidelines, please bring this to the attention of your account representative as soon as possible.</p>

   <h2 id="operating-systems">Operating System Support</h2>